-US and Nato say No to Putin's ultimatum
+Nato and US say No to Putin's ultimatum

 The US and Nato have formally rejected Russia's demands to withdraw Western forces from eastern Europe and abandon Ukraine.